1970 – Detroit/Midwest

 April 19, 1970 – Minneapolis Labor Temple. (w/Rod Stewart and Small Faces).

-April 27, 1970 – Cow Palace, San Francisco, CA (w/Chairman of the Board, Eric Burden & War) Actually in Daly City, CA The site of rodeos, basketball, hockey, and wrestling events…the Cow Palace also has seen some big name musically events, including the Beatles, Elvis, and The Who.
+April 27, 1970 – Cow Palace, San Francisco, CA (w/Chairman of the Board, Eric Burden & War, Haydn) Actually in Daly City, CA The site of rodeos, basketball, hockey, and wrestling events…the Cow Palace also has seen some big name musically events, including the Beatles, Elvis, and The Who.
 It was during the Who show here, that Keith Moon passed out on stage and was replaced by a fan.
 Built in 1941 the Cow Palace is still going strong.

 May 2, 1970 – San Bernardino, CA Swing Auditorium (w/ Ike and Tina Turner, Eric Burdon and War)